United States home front during World War II: Voting

-During World War II, traditional means of voting were unavailable to soldiers drafted into the military along with women serving in auxiliary corps or volunteer organizations like the Red Cross; so instead those working/serving away from home had to cast absentee ballots if they chose to vote.
-Many states during the war did not have absentee voting laws and those that did, did not take into account the circumstance generated by the war.
-To solve this issue with absentee voting, US Congress would pass the 1942 and later 1944 Soldier Voting Acts.
+During World War II, traditional means of voting were unavailable to soldiers drafted into the military and women serving in auxiliary corps such as the Women's Army Corps or volunteer organizations such as the Red Cross; so instead those working/serving away from home had to cast absentee ballots if they chose to vote.
+Many states during the war did not have absentee voting laws and those laws that did exist, did not take into account the circumstances generated by the war.
+To solve this issue with absentee voting, US Congress passed the 1942 and later 1944 Soldier Voting Acts.

-The Soldier Voting Act of 1942 would be enacted on September 16, 1942, allowing for men and women serving the country to cast an absentee ballot if they still lived in the United States.
-It would disregard any state voting registration requirement and prohibited the use of poll taxes for those covered by the act.
-However, turnout was low in the 1942 elections and of the 4 million men serving in the military along with "tens of thousands of women" 28,000 absentee ballots were cast making this a less than 1% turnout rate for those in the armed forces.
-Also because of the timing of the act, states did not have much time to prepare ballots.
-The Soldier Voting Act of 1944 would pass in April 1944.
-As part of the act a federal ballot was created that allowed for states that did not have adequate voting mechanisms and the act encouraged states to amend absentee voting laws.
-The 1944 elections did see a significant increase in the number of absentee ballots cast by soldiers with an estimated 3.4 million absentee votes being cast or about 25% of those in the armed forces casting an absentee ballot.
+The Soldier Voting Act of 1942 was enacted on September 16, 1942, allowing for men and women serving the country to cast an absentee ballot if they still lived in the United States.
+It nullified any state voting registration requirements and prohibited the use of poll taxes for those covered by the act.
+With the 1942 elections being held only seven weeks after the act was passed, states did not have much time to prepare ballots and turnout was low; of the 4 million men serving in the military along with "tens of thousands of women", only 28,000 absentee ballots were cast, a turnout rate for those in the armed forces of less than one percent.
+The Soldier Voting Act of 1944 was passed in April that year.
+As part of the act a federal ballot was created that allowed for states that did not have adequate voting mechanisms, and the act encouraged states to amend absentee voting laws.
+The 1944 elections in November did see a significant increase in the number of absentee ballots cast by soldiers, with an estimated 3.4 million absentee votes, about 25% of the number of people serving in the armed forces, being cast.